kr55/azure-elastic-jobs-manager-docs/docs/features/create-job.md

    - Click `Cancel` to discard the changes.

 {: .note }
-Ensure all required fields are filled out before clicking "OK" to avoid errors and ensure smooth creation of your new Azure elastic jobs.
+Ensure all required fields are filled out before clicking "OK" to avoid errors and ensure the smooth creation of your new Azure elastic jobs.